apigee/openbank/README.md

 The Payment Initiation APIs are also secured with **oAuth 2.0** and need a **valid Access token**.

+#### **3. Open Data APIs**
+Open Data APIs provide API access for public data, like information about Bank Branches.
+These APIs do not need any authentication.
+The APIs available are:
+ - ATMs - To search on the available list of ATMs, based on the location.
+ - Branch - To search on the Bank's Branch listing based on the location or open time or services available
+ - Products - The list of banking products that availed with the Bank.

 Banking APIs provide developers with the information needed to create innovative Fintech apps for consumers.There are a few obvious use cases worth mentioning:

  - Aggregation of financial metrics such as net worth and savings across multiple accounts.